cccbr/belfryprojects/content/docs/060-stakeholder-engagement/engagement-ideas/index.md

 Some local bell ringing societies have ready-made display boards about bells and bell ringing that is available for loan.
 These boards may be supplemented by information specific to the project concerned.
 An example is provided by The Surrey Association [display boards](https://www.surreybellringers.org.uk/resources/display-boards/).

-Rigid display boards (Figure y) can be cumbersome to transport and erect so compact and portable “pull up” display panels are often now preferable.
+Rigid display boards (Figure 2) can be cumbersome to transport and erect so compact and portable “pull up” display panels are often now preferable.
 Once designed, they are produced readily at low cost by local printers or online suppliers.

 ![Rigid display panel](rigid-display-panel.jpg)

-*Figure y: A rigid display board*
+*Figure 2: A rigid display board*

 “Pull up” banners roll down into the base stand when not in use and can be supplied with a carrying case.
 Being light weight, they are not well suited to longer term use outside.